 develop a customer-focused strategy using the internet and design their

 The sessions include identifying who your key customers are.
 They

-identify features of a compelling website that attract and maintain those key
+identify features of a compelling website to attract and maintain those key

 customers.
-The sessions also alert attendees to identify key words to assure
+The session also alert attendees to identify key words to assure

 their website is found through search engine optimization.